NiklasRosenstein/slap/docs/content/usage-examples.md

 # Usage examples

 Slap provides a variety of features to increase productivity for Python developers.
-It supports dealing with multiple Python projects managed from a monorepository, in which case most operations are homogenously applied across all projects.
+It supports dealing with multiple Python projects managed from a mono-repository, in which case most operations are homogenously applied across all projects.

 All features are implemented as {@pylink slap.plugins.ApplicationPlugin} and most features provide additional